gaonkarr/VisualSearch_MXNet_CFN/README.md

 7. Once the model is created go back to the Deep Learning Instance terminal, run following commands to update the docker image and push it to ECR.

    7.1 Get docker login & build the Docker image using Dockerfile provided in "VisualSearch_MXNet/mms" folder.
+   <repository-name> is in the outputs section of CloudFormation.

 ```
     cd <path/to/project>/VisualSearch_MXNet/mms
+    mxnet-model-export --model-name visualsearch --model-path . --service-file-path service.py
     `aws ecr get-login --region us-east-1`
     docker build -t <repository-name>:latest .
 ```